 - Tree leaves: fallen leaves from my maple trees is my favorite fall mulch.
 I mow them over and then stack them high, up to a foot, on my raised beds.
 Be careful using oak leaves as they can make the soil acidic.
 Tree leaves are the perfect mulch for the garlic bed if you are planting overwintering crops.

 - Chipped wood and bark: This heavy mulch is great for weed suppression.
-If a bed is particularly weedy, first place a layer of cardboard over the bed, then cover with wood chip mulch.
+If a bed is particularly weedy, first place a cardboard layer over the bed, then cover with wood chip mulch.
 Very effective at eradicating weeds like wiregrass from raised beds.
 You can use the wood chip to create a mushroom garden, too!

 - Sawdust: we used sawdust from our friend’s woodturning business as a mulch between raised beds.
 It has proven to be the best weed suppressant we’ve ever used.
 I would not use it on the beds themselves as it can deplete nitrogen as it decomposes.
-It also mats when it gets wet, making it kind of waterproof.
+It also mats when it gets wet, making it waterproof.

 Living Mulch or Cover Crops